Note: Please see these related intro posts for information about the Times, what we’re doing and why:

 Q: “Will you cover the performing arts at KU?” / “Will you feature local artist profiles?”

 The Lawrence community is full of talented artists of all kinds, and KU students and faculty are certainly among those doing incredible things.
 Yes, we want to shine a spotlight (sorry) on those talents.
-We believe this is also an area where local writers will be able to contribute their talent as freelancers, covering these stories in a greater depth than this duo of full-time reporters can swing.
+We believe this is also an area where local writers will be able to contribute their talent as freelancers, covering these stories in a greater depth than our tiny staff of reporters can swing.
 This is not because we don’t value this coverage — rather, it’s the opposite.
 We want to provide opportunities and pay well for good writing by people who are able to give these stories the time and attention they deserve.
-If you are, or if you know of, a local artist who should be showcased, or if you might be interested in helping us tell these stories, please reach out to email@example.com.
+If you are, or if you know of, a local artist who should be showcased, or if you might be interested in helping us tell these stories, please reach out to firstname.lastname@example.org.

 Q: “How will this business be managed?
 What will be the management structure and higher level decision-making authority?” / “Who is the editor/publisher?”

 We believe that having too few perspectives responsible for making key decisions in coverage is irresponsible, which is why we’re going to expand the number of folks covering the news for the Times as soon as possible.
-However, we are also forming an advisory board that comprises people from the community with a wide range of lived experiences who will weigh in on how the Times is covering stories, and to ensure that we hold to a business model that is both equitable and sustainable.
+However, we have formed an advisory board that comprises people from the community with a wide range of lived experiences who will weigh in on how the Times is covering stories, and to ensure that we hold to a business model that is both equitable and sustainable.

 Q: Will the Lawrence Times cover KU sports?
 High school sports?